nitanmarcel/waydroid-magisk/README.md

 Currently, modules only work with Magisk Delta Canary.
 Download and install the apk in Waydroid, and update by following the instructions in the "Updating" section below.

 ## Updating
-Use Magisk Delta to install Magisk directly into the system partition.
-Always update through the Magisk app, not the `install.sh` script.
+* Using Magisk Delta to install Magisk directly into the system partition.

-## Does this survive Waydroid updates?
-If the Android system is updated, Magisk will be removed and you'll need to run `install.sh` again to reinstall it.
+* Using `waydroid_magisk install --update`.

 ## Does Zygisk work?
-Zygisk only works with Magisk Delta Canary which gets installed by default with `install.sh`.
-Enabling it with Magisk Delta Stable will result in waydroid not booting.Debug and updating waydroid as it will require running `install.sh` which reverts to stable magisk and will stop waydroid from booting. -->
+Zygisk only works with Magisk Delta Canary which gets installed by default.

 ## I've enabled Zygisk in Magisk Delta Stable, updated waydroid images!!
 Delete `/data/adb/magisk.db` inside `waydroid shell`.
 Will clear Magisk's database and disable zygdisk.

 ## How is this different from other scripts?
-* This script installs Magisk Delta, a fork of Magisk with some reimplemented features such as Magisk Hide and better support for Android emulators.
-* It follows the same installation workflow as Magisk, allowing users to update through the Magisk Delta Manager instead of relying on the `install.sh` script from this repository.
+It focuses on being more than a Magisk updated or installer, by providing tools to easily manage Magisk from the command line.

 ## What is Magisk Delta?
 Magisk Delta is a fork of the official Magisk Manager with the old Magisk Hide feature re-added and other new features.
 You can find a list of differences between Magisk Delta and official Magisk [here](https://github.com/HuskyDG/magisk-files/blob/main/note_stable.md#diffs-to-official-magisk).